 All complaints regarding website accessibility under Section 504 of the Rehabilitation Act and/or Title II of the Americans with Disabilities Act may be reported to the District in accordance with Procedures 1118.4 (Reasonable Accommodation Procedure) and 1118.1 (Discrimination: Investigation and Resolution of Complaints).

 For further information on notice of non-discrimination, visit Office for Civil Rights Complaint Assessment System for the office that serves your area, or call 1-800-421-3481.

 Our website has been designed with the following accessibility guidelines in mind:

-- We work to comply with Section 508 as well as 2.0 A and AA referring to website accessibility standards.
+- We work to comply with Section 508 as well as WCAG 2.1 level AA standards.

 - If you have difficulty accessing the site or have any comments or feedback, please do not hesitate to contact us.

 Browser Accessibility Information

 Many popular browsers contain built-in accessibility tools.

 - Microsoft Edge Accessibility Features